top of page

 Understanding the PDA profile of autism requires insight, flexibility, and reflection.
 These case studies are designed to build empathy, challenge assumptions, and inspire more effective support planning.
 Whether you’re just beginning to learn about PDA or seeking to deepen your practice, this resource offers a valuable tool for meaningful professional development.

-SENDinMama - PDA Case Studies Downloadable PDF
+PDA Case Studies NEW LAPTOP_edited.jpg

 Contact Us